Since 2013, Wildlife Queensland has been calling on the State Government to do the right thing and act on our state’s plastic pollution problem.

 Our Plastic Bag Free Queensland campaign promotes awareness of the impact plastic litter has on our wildlife and is working to bring Queensland in line with other Plastic Bag Free states.
 South Australia, for one, has had a ban on single-use plastic bags since 2009.
 It is estimated that this ban removes over 400 million bags from the economy every year.
 It remains a popular ban, with nine out of 10 South Australians taking their own re-usable bags with them to the supermarket.

-In 2016, Wildlife Queensland won its campaign to ban plastic bags in Queensland!
+In 2016, we also won our campaign to ban plastic bags in Queensland!

 On 25 November 2016 the Queensland State Government announced a ban on lightweight, single-use plastics bags in Queensland.
 The ban, scheduled to begin in July 2018, includes a ban on so called ‘degradable and biodegradable’ bags.
 The Queensland LNP and Independent MPs in Queensland supported such a ban, providing bi-partisan support for the policy.